MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

    - “Word found unreadable content in "POP Purchase Order Blank Form~18.docx"
    - "Word found unreadable contend in 'TWOBlank Invoice'.docx.
 If you want to recover the contents of this document, click Yes."

-    The usual cause of this error in Dynamics GP template use is that 'Maintain Compatibility' mode was not selected when the Template was saved initially in Word.
+    The usual cause of these errors in Dynamics GP template use is that 'Maintain Compatibility' mode was not selected when the Template was saved initially in Word.
     The reason that it would happen on the workstation but not the sever is usually because when Maintain Compatibility is not marked the Template will not be compatible with all versions of Microsoft Word.
 Most likely the versions of Word do not match between the server and the user's workstation.

 Word only gives you the option to mark Maintain Compatibility the first time you save the template, [you have to use the steps from this blog to re-enable it](https://community.dynamics.com/gp/b/dynamicsgp/archive/2012/03/13/error-message-when-printing-or-emailing-multiple-word-templates.aspx)